mernst/uwisdom/Programs.md

 A modern alternative to Markdown, by the author of Pandoc and CommonMark, is djot.
 File names end in `.dj`.
-It isn't yet supported by GitHub.
+It isn't yet supported by GitHub, which makes it less practical to use.